nekojoe/Ceres/README.md

 i know thats not something everyone would like so in the misc options you can enable unlock all / discover all. unlock all is enabled by default when the settings file is created, because otherwise you would have no way to unlock any locked items, so i urge you to keep that setting on until i have sorted out proper unlock requirements

+# stuff ive had to disable for the time being

+- ben joker, incompatible with talisman i think, he cant handle big numbers
+- the planet cards for the time being, maybe due to incompat with bunco i think, they were locked behind one of the unobtainable jokers anyway

 # last few notes